ori-systems/lyra-radeye/README.md

 ## random_tf.py

-Also included is a tf publisher used for testing the radiation point cloud when no robot is being used.
+Also included is a TF publisher used for testing the radiation point cloud when no robot is being used.
 This will publish a wandering tf in frame RadEye
 ## Message Structure